EngineHub/WorldGuard/README.txt

 - Log the use, destruction, and/or placement of some blocks/items.
 - Kick for the use, destruction, and/or placement of some blocks.

-hMod is required as WorldProtect is a plugin for hMod.
+hMod is required as WorldGuard is a plugin for hMod.

 Configuration
 -------------

-A "worldprotect.properties" will be created the first the time that you load WorldProtect on your server.
-You can either restart your server or use /reloadplugin WorldProtect to reload the configuraton file after editing it.
+A "worldguard.properties" will be created the first the time that you load WorldGuard on your server.
+You can either restart your server or use /reloadplugin WorldGuard to reload the configuraton file after editing it.

 - classic-water (def. false)
     Toggle use of classic water.
 Be foreward that your world may be